Two-plus seasons removed from retiring as Northwest Missouri State's head football coach, the competitive fire still burned inside Mel Tjeerdsma.

-This sent Bearcat Nation into a speculatory frenzy.
+Page 2 of 3 - This sent Bearcat Nation into a speculatory frenzy.

 Tjeerdsma, who was given the go-ahead to stay in Maryville Tuesday and eat breakfast Wednesday at Hy-Vee, said the agreement came together so quickly he didn't tell his family about it until 48 hours before the news went public.

 In accepting the job, Tjeerdsma follows in the same path as successful Division I football coaches Tom Osborne (Nebraska), Barry Alvarez (Wisconsin) and Mike Bellotti (Oregon) who went on to become AD's at the same institution.